 What We Wish We Knew When We Were in College: Medill School of Journalism, Media, Integrated Marketing Solutions

 Medill alum Julia Wallace and co-author Kristin Gilger discuss their new book and talk about what they wish they had known when they were in college.
 Signing following the event.
+The session will be moderated by Ceci Rodgers, Medill Lecturer and Director of Global Journalism Learning.

 Julia Wallace is part of a panel discussion.